sfandres/uex-slurm/README.md

 #### [CD22_23-P07_sbatch](CD22_23-P07_sbatch)

-To launch a single job with sbatch, run the following command:
+To launch a single job with sbatch for the fibonacci computation, run the following command:
 ```
 sbatch 01_launch_sbatch_job.sh
 ```